-That’s all the tactical stuff because I know that there was a desire for me to do some tactics.
 I would say that business online increasingly gets more difficult that one of the things that every business, entrepreneur, and marketer should really not be an island and should look to partner with others in as many different ways as possible.
 If you can’t get over the hump when it comes to lead gen as far as the cost, maybe you can partner with another business and split the cost.
 If customer value is not high enough for acquisition, maybe you can figure out some promotion strategies on the backside to get your customer value up.

 It’s insane that all of us are spending a lot of money with these big tech platforms as opposed to maybe spending a little less with the platforms and then transferring the assets that we’re paying for from those tech platforms to other businesses to help subsidize our costs as well as improving our profits and help other businesses as well.
 I would say think about partnering more would be the big takeaway.
 Be overarching.